-Meet Dr. Rebecca M. Jones
+Meet Dr. Jones

 I am a curious and compassionate chemical educator, an innovative interdisciplinary scholar, an experienced editor and program administrator, and an academic leader and student-success champion.
 I am a catalyst for positive growth and change.